Which of the following statements correctly describes a character... | Channels for Pearson+

 1

-Begin by understanding the basic definition of alkanes.
-Alkanes are a class of hydrocarbons, which means they are composed entirely of carbon and hydrogen atoms.
+Understand the definition of alkanes: Alkanes are a class of hydrocarbons, which are compounds made up entirely of carbon (C) and hydrogen (H) atoms.

-Recognize that alkanes are saturated hydrocarbons.
-This means they contain the maximum possible number of hydrogen atoms attached to the carbon skeleton, with no double or triple bonds.

-Identify the bonding in alkanes.
-Alkanes are characterized by having only single bonds between carbon atoms.
-This is a key feature that distinguishes them from other types of hydrocarbons like alkenes and alkynes.
+Recognize the bonding in alkanes: Alkanes are characterized by having only single covalent bonds between carbon atoms.
+This means each carbon atom forms four single bonds, either with hydrogen atoms or other carbon atoms.

-Consider the structural formula of alkanes.
-The general formula for alkanes is \( C_nH_{2n+2} \), where \( n \) is the number of carbon atoms.
-This formula reflects the saturation of hydrogen atoms in the molecule.

-Evaluate the options given in the problem.
-The correct statement is: 'Alkanes are hydrocarbons that contain only single bonds between carbon atoms.'
-This aligns with the definition and characteristics of alkanes as saturated hydrocarbons.
+Differentiate from other hydrocarbons: Alkenes and alkynes are other types of hydrocarbons.
+Alkenes contain at least one carbon-carbon double bond, while alkynes contain at least one carbon-carbon triple bond.

+Identify the incorrect statements: The options mentioning triple bonds, double bonds, or aromatic rings do not describe alkanes.
+Aromatic rings are a feature of aromatic hydrocarbons, such as benzene, not alkanes.

 Watch next